The Energy and Emotion of Color

 The Design at New Haven

 Cool, right?
 Who knew that the color you painted your wall or decorated your home with actually has a psychological effect on you?
-When touring New Haven Assisted Living and Memory Care, you will find that we have chosen to decorate our communities mainly with the colors that represent peace, calming and joy—yellow, green and blue.
+When touring New Haven Assisted Living and Dementia Care, you will find that we have chosen to decorate our communities mainly with the colors that represent peace, calming and joy—yellow, green and blue.
 Everything we do at New Haven is with a purpose, and with your loved one in mind!

 Want to see more?
 Schedule a Private Tour